cheredia19/us-presidential-elections-facts-and-figures/README.md

 ---
-title: Facts and figures of the US presidential elections
+title: Facts and figures of the U.S. presidential elections
 description:
 ---